 If you are on your mobile phone or tablet, you need to turn location services on from the settings menu.
 Desktop users need to download and install a browser plugin first.
 Once you have it set up, you can access your sportsbook with no problems at all.

 To some, even this simple process might seem unnecessary.
-Well it isn’t, and without it, you can’t take part in online sports betting in Illinois.
-Some states in the US still outlaw gambling and don’t take lightly to people sports betting within their borders.
+Well, it isn’t, and without it, you can’t take part in online sports betting in Illinois.
+Some states in the US still outlaw gambling and don’t take lightly people participating in sports betting activities within their borders.

 GeoComply is necessary because it assures all stakeholders that the law is being adhered to.
 Even in jurisdictions where online sports betting is legalized, regulators want to ensure that the host state is benefiting from all wagering activity within its state lines.

 Most of the land-based sports betting sites listed above have running sports betting apps.
-The ones that don’t, have plans to open.
-But this is not the only expansion we expect to see in Illinois sports betting.
+The ones that don’t, have plans to offer mobile services in the future.

 All the apps on the market so far are linked to a land-based sportsbook operator.
 Illinois law states that starting in December 2021, three fully mobile sports betting operator licenses will be issued.

 The initial intention of DraftKings was to get a fully independent mobile operator sports betting license.
 But upon realizing that this would only happen in December 2021 at the earliest, DraftKings went into partnership with Casino Queen.